 - A. The process used to select an investment manager shall, at a minimum, include the following elements: - 1.
 Imposition of a Quiet Period/No Contact policy.
-Board members and noninvestment staff shall not have contact with individuals or entitiesparties who are seeking under consideration for engagement by the System in response to an RFP, RFI, purchase order, or-other solicitation or other contracting process that has reached the point of specific focus on such parties, except in accordance with the published terms of the contracting process or except for, and limited to, contact necessary in connection with ongoing System business with an The System's RFPs, RFIs, and other contract individual or entityparty. solicitationscommunications with such parties shall include notice that a nocontact "quiet period" will be in place from the beginning of the contracting processa specified date until the selection of the successful party contracting decision is finalized with respect to such parties, such that these communications shall not occur, except as provided above.
-As part of the contracting process, potential contracting parties (a) shall be informed by investment staff of the quiet period requirements and that violations of the quiet period requirements will cause immediate disqualification from their being engaged by the System; (b) shall be required to disclose potential conflicts of interest; and (c) shall make the placement agent disclosures required by law and System policies.
-Board members and non-investment staff shall not use influence or attempt to use influence, the System's decision-making process, outside of their individual authority to cause the organization to enter into a contract with any individual or entityauthorized actions on behalf of the System.
-Board members and non investment staff may refer individuals or entitiesparties for consideration for contracting to the appropriate System investment staff member(s) responsible for the particular procurement or contract process. - 2.
+Board members and staff shall not have contact with individuals or entities who are seeking engagement by the System in response to an RFP, RFI, purchase order, or other solicitation or contracting process, except in accordance with the published terms of the contracting process or except for, and limited to, contact necessary in connection with ongoing System business with an individual or entity.
+The System's RFPs, RFIs, and other contract solicitations shall include notice that a "quiet period" will be in place from the beginning of the contracting process until the selection of the successful party such that these communications shall not occur, except as provided above.
+As part of the contracting process, potential contracting parties shall be required to disclose potential conflicts of interest.
+Board members and staff shall not use or attempt to use influence, outside of the individual authority to cause the organization to enter into a contract with any individual or entity.
+Board members and staff may refer individuals or entities for consideration for contracting to the appropriate System staff member(s) responsible for the particular procurement or contract process. - 2.
 Identification of a mandate to implement the Board's SAA Policy Portfolio. - Comprehensive operational due diligence performed by the investment staff, qualified investment consultant, or qualified quasi-discretionary investment manager; - 4.
-In the case of private markets, comprehensive operational due diligence performed by the investment staff, qualified investment consultant, or qualified quasi discretionary investment manager; - 5.4.
-Legal review by qualified investment counsel of the manager agreement and related documentation;

-6.5.
-An internal meeting of investment officers, including the CIO and the officer responsible for the asset class in question, during which staff's due diligence analysis is reviewed and debated and a staff recommendation is made;

-7.6.
-Approval by the CIO;
+In the case of private markets, comprehensive operational due diligence performed by the investment staff, qualified investment consultant, or qualified quasi-discretionary investment manager; - Legal review by qualified investment counsel of the manager agreement and related documentation; - An internal meeting of investment officers, including the CIO and the officer responsible for the asset class in question, during which staff's due diligence analysis is reviewed and debated and a staff recommendation is made; - 7.
+Approval by the CIO; - 8.

-8.7.
 Concurrence by a qualified investment consultant or quasi-discretionary investment manager as to the reasonableness of the selection decision;